shrektheogr3/headscale/docs/ref/oidc.md

   # If `strip_email_domain` is set to `false` the domain part will NOT be removed resulting to the following
   # user: `first-name.last-name.example.com`
   strip_email_domain: true

+  # Set the frequency of background refreshing ID tokens and nodes' expiries using corresponding refresh tokens.
+  # If set to '0', the background refreshing is disabled.
+  force_refresh_period: 1h
 ```

 ## Azure AD example